pillmuncher/yogic.cs/README.md

 3. **Unification and Substitution of Variables**:

    Unification is a fundamental operation in logic programming.
-It's a way to bind objects to logical variables and match object to one another.
+It's a way to bind objects to logical variables and match objects with one another.
 During the resolution process, the library handles unification for you.
 As goals are pursued and objects are matched, a substitution environment is constructed.
    This environment map of logical variables to objects can be queried after a solution is found.